Axtell/Axtell/README.md

 If you look within `config.py`, you need to fill in various API keys from Google, StackExchange, etc. Additionally in the configuration file you'll see various other fields you can modify.

+#### (Optional) Setup HTTPS
+It's highly reccomend to run Axtell under a reverse proxy such as Nginx however for HTTPS, in the root directory of the Axtell instance, place a `server.crt` and `server.key` file.

 #### (Optional) Setting up Safari Push Notifications
 To integrate with iOS and macOS's Push Notification service you'll first need an Apple Developer Account.
 In the portal you'll need to create a Web Push Notification ID.
 Place this token in the `notifications.web_apn_id` field in the configuration file.